apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the maximum number of retry attempts that should be made for a given action.
+<p>MaxRetries specifies the maximum number of times the action should be retried.</p>
-This value is set to 0 by default, indicating that no retries will be made.</p>
 </td>
 </tr>
 <tr>